zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/12-sinhala-google.md

 (12-7) Paragraph 1 (ii) should be applied)

 [APZ 121.2] (# apz121.2) කල්පනා # apz121.2 .ref .apz} "
-There are two Dhammas, truth and falsehood. ”Argument, Argument and Concept Arguing and contemplating, evolving, evolving, evolving visions My truth is that you are a liar.
+There are two Dhammas, truth and falsehood.
+"Argument, Argument and Concept Arguing and contemplating, evolving, evolving, evolving visions My truth is that you are a liar.
 Thus
 It also means practice.